ChetanChoudhary007/Linear-Regression-Projects/README.md

 ### Car Price Prediction Project

 The Car Price Prediction project aims to develop a machine learning model that predicts the price of cars using attributes like make, model, year, and mileage.
 This can be useful for both buyers and sellers in the used car market.

+### Big Mart Sales Prediction Project

+The "Big Market Sales Prediction" project aims to predict sales in a market dataset using machine learning.
+The XGBoost regression algorithm is employed for this purpose.

 ## Installation